MSeifert04/MinMax/documentation/api/index.md

 # API Reference

-The package contains just two extension methods for `System.Collections.Generic.IEnumerable<T>` and one struct for the return value of these methods:
+This package contains two methods for calculating the minimum and maximum.
+Either as standalone methods on a static class `MinMaxOps` (in the namespace `MiSe.MinMax`) or as extension methods for `System.Collections.Generic.IEnumerable<T>` in the `MiSe.MinMax.Extensions` namespace.

-- MinMax
-- MinMaxBy
-- MinMaxResult